Assari87/Technical-Assessment-Backend/README.md

-# Swisscom SminGate Coding Challenge Backend
+# This is a Coding Challenge Backend

 ## Background
 A public JSON REST-API is available that returns a list of target assets from our postman mock server on the endpoint ```/targetAsset```.
 For the purposes of this task, this API will be referred to as the "TargetAsset-API".